ParaNorman: Production

 ParaNorman was the first film that used full-color 3-D printers for animation.

 The idea of the film came from Chris Butler, who, realizing that zombie films often contained a degree of social commentary, thought making such a movie for kids could help express the challenges kids face growing up.

 Production of the stop-motion animation feature took place at Laika's studio in Hillsboro, Oregon.
 The film was in production for three years, with the animating stage of production lasting about two years and beginning in late 2009.
 Rather than using traditional 3-D format cameras, the studio had sixty Canon EOS 5D Mark II DSLR cameras film the movie.
 Advertising agency Wieden+Kennedy created the campaign for the film.
-ParaNorman is the first ever stop motion film to use full-color 3-D printers for replacement animation.
+ParaNorman is the first-ever stop-motion film to use full-color 3-D printers for replacement animation.
 Laika's previous film Coraline had pioneered and popularized the use of black and white 3-D printers, which sped up puppet production considerably and allowed the team to make the large number of puppet faces required for the film.
 "Quite often it's the stop-motion movies that are more out there," co-director Fell told The New York Times.
 "They're a little quirkier, they're a little harder to pin down."

+The final fight around the film's third act twist villain, Aggie Prenderghast, was a blend of stop motion, CGI effects, and hand-drawn animation.
+While her body is mostly stop-motion animated, her hair and dress are more grounded in VFX as her hair was exampled from studying one of the concept artists of the film by blowing ink to create a Tesla Coil effect around the hand-drawn feel of her rage.
+Other VFX used in the film from the storm to the angry mob was all done by Laika's in-house VFX department, making storms out of cotton and putting those visuals in the computer to the crowd shots that took over 100 or 200 background characters to produce with some still in stop motion by hand.